gnosis/dex-docs/docs/tutorial-solver.md

 This tutorial will cover how to run the open solver for Gnosis Protocol.
 Before you get started, make sure you’ve familiarized yourself with the [Gnosis Protocol Introduction](https://docs.gnosis.io/protocol/docs/introduction1/), especially the section on what "solvers" are in the context of Gnosis Protocol.

+**Disclaimer**: _Running any sort of bot service that submits transactions to the EVM can result in substantial transaction fees.
+Please make sure to read the [advanced configuration](#Advanced-Configuration) section and familiarize yourself with the potential risks of running a solver.
+Gnosis believes that the information is accurate as of the date of publication.
+No warranty of accuracy is given, and no liability for any error or omission is accepted by Gnosis Ltd. and/or its affiliates._

 ## Installing Driver Tools

 Clone the dex-services repository, and acquire the project requirements: